-Widespread testing is vital to track and slow the spread of COVID-19.
+Widespread testing of people with cold or flu-like symptoms (even mild) is vital to track and slow the spread of COVID-19.

 - runny nose